 - 2 medium onions, shredded

-- 3 large stalks scallion, mashed in a mortar
+- 3 large stalks of scallion, mashed in a mortar

 - A large branch of fresh thyme or 2 tablespoons dried thyme leaves (if using fresh thyme break up the sprigs and get off as many leaves as possible)

 - 1 scotch bonnet pepper, de-seeded or your preferred hot pepper finely minced (use more pepper if that suits you)